phumpeti/phumpeti/README.md

 Hi!

-Not it is the time to update this so I can share it on LinkedIn for instance I am a budding tester with interest in coding and this is supposed to reflect this.
+Budding tester here with an interest in coding.
+Feel free to look around.
+I will try and display more stuff in the coming days!

 <!---
 phumpeti/phumpeti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.